This article may contain compensated links. See our full disclosure here

 Part of the Dorchester Collection of hotels, the Hotel Principe di Savoia epitomises old world luxury.

-Boutique – NYX Milano
+Midrange – NYX Milano

 Rooms have a sleek and modern design and all have soundproofing, air conditioning and flat screen televisions.